knowthelist/fhem-tablet-ui/README.md

 - **link** : link or button link element
 - **spinner** : is a control element to adjust a value by clicking on the up or down icon
 - **departure** : a pulic transport departure schedule widget
+- **medialist** : a list of media elements e.g. songs in a playlist

 More plugins are available [here](https://github.com/nesges/Widgets-for-fhem-tablet-ui)